RaikOtto/Uniquorn/README.md

 # 2 Add CCLE and CoSMIC CLP CL data

-Please add the CCLE and COSMIC CLP Cancer Cell Line (CL) data manually due to legal regulations!
+Please add the CCLE and COSMIC CLP Cancer Cell Line (CCL) data manually due to legal regulations!
 Else only the vanilla 60 CellMiner CLs will be available for identification.
 You can, however, manually add custom CLs.

 ### Current release (CCLE: DepMap Public 22Q1; COSMIC: v95)